chrisvo3/java-guide/live-interviews/perscholas-28feb2020.md

 The `SLF4J API` specification.
 There are different, and interchangeable, implementations of `SLF4J`.
 This makes it a great selection for `logging`, because a team can decide to provide a different implementation without altering the correctness of the application.
 Logging; the messages and reporting that comes from your application.`JPA` works the same way.
 There are different “flavors” of `JPA`.

 ## What is `hash code`?

+## What is `Singleton` class?
+Singleton class control object creation, limiting the number to one but allowing the flexibility to create more objects if the situation changes.